Frequently Asked Questions.

 - Tilley Soaps are not the melt-and-pour type and are likely to burn/decompose before their melting point is reached.
 Moreover, inhaling the fumes liberated from our soaps upon heating is not recommended and may be harmful.

 - Triple milled soap is passed through a milling machine of smooth stainless-steel rollers three times, producing a bar that is thoroughly mixed, and free of air and excess moisture.
 The results are a firm, long lasting body bar which retains its shape, and delivers a luxurious, foamy later.

 - Some Tilley Soaps contain Palm Oil; however, it comes from a sustainable and certified source.

 Why has the liquid in my Reed Diffuser changed colour?

 - The fragrance diffuser solution will oxidize after it has been opened.
 The perfume in the diffuser interacts with oxygen which can affect its colour.
 This should not cause any problems with the performance.

 How do I remove the plastic cap on Tilley Classic White Reed Diffusers?

-- The easiest way to remove the plastic cap is unscrew the decorative sliver cap.
-Place the bottle on a flat surface, then using a small flathead screwdriver or small spoon, insert in to the middle of the cap and lever upwards.
+- The easiest way to remove the plastic cap is unscrew the decorative silver collar.
+Place the bottle on a flat surface, then using a small flathead screwdriver or small spoon, insert into the middle of the cap and carefully lever upwards.
 This will cause the cap to pop up.

 Do you sell Reed Diffuser refills?